 Recognizing "the good old days" while you are in them

-I've worked for over a dozen different companies across 20+ efforts.
+I've worked for over a dozen companies across more than 20 projects.
 Three team efforts stood out from the rest.
 Two of the projects had reunions or socials up to 20 years after the project peaked.
 One has a Facebook group.
-The other has an international mailing list.
-People go a lifetime without ever working with a group that has a reunion that draws people from hundreds of miles away.
-Most are shocked when I tell them I worked at two places where this happened.
+Another has an international mailing list.

-see the video below
+See the video below

 I made friends with people I would work with or recommend years later.
 Almost everyone involved increased their skills and employment value.
 People still talk about what they learned or how they grew during those projects.
-All three projects achieved results greater than the sum of the team member's individual capabilities.
+All three projects achieved results greater than the sum of the team members' individual capabilities.

 We tried to recapture the magic from two of the projects.
-Both efforts failed because we didn't understand what made them great or we didn't have the same control to create the right environment.
+Both efforts failed because we didn't understand what made them great, or we didn't have the same control to create the right environment.

 Video